lsds/KungFu/README.md

 pip3 install .
 ```

-KungFu provides: ``kungfu-run`` to launch a training program on a multi-GPU server.
+KungFu provides ``kungfu-run`` to launch a training program on a multi-GPU server.
 Using the following command to build kungfu-run.

 ```bash